‘Pregnant’ Kylie Jenner Finally Surfaces In New Kardashian Christmas Party Pics — Did She Show Her Bump?

 This is the second snap Kylie posed for this Christmas.
 The first one that had fans reeling over no bump featured Kylie posing with Khloe while wearing matching Christmas pajamas and using fun bunny Snapchat filters.
 There was also a fun video added to the story that featured the Kardashian kids and many speculated that Kylie and her bump were standing off to the side in it.

 All eyes have been on Kylie after the final Kardashian/Jenner Christmas card photo didn’t confirm her pregnancy like many fans were hoping.
-In fact, Kylie and brother Rob Kardashian, 30, didn’t appear in the any of the card photos.
-All of this just lead us to continue wondering exactly when and how Kylie will confirm the big news.
+In fact, Kylie and brother Rob Kardashian, 30, didn’t appear in the any of the 25 card photos.
+All of this just leads us to continue wondering exactly when and how Kylie will confirm the big news.
 Will it be on her social media?
 Or an upcoming episode of Keeping Up with the Kardashians?
 Only time will tell, of course, but we hope it’s soon!

 HollywoodLifers, do you hope Kylie shows off her bump soon?
 Tell us here!